delloiaconos/chibios-examples/README.md

 - SHELL00 - ChibiOS adapted Demo Project.
 - SHELL01 - Static shell thread with custom commands and configuration.
 - SHELL02 - Project with local custom shell.
+- SHELL03 - Using the shell as a menu.